DIY Envelope Advent Calendar: Countdown to Christmas with Creativity

 - Wooden coat Hanger.

-- Using whatever Christmas paper you have chosen, make the mini paper envelopes.
+Step 1: Make the mini paper envelopes with whatever Christmas paper you have chosen.
 Use the template for this.
-You will need 25 envelopes or 24 if you are a 24-day advent calendar kind of person.
+You will need 25 envelopes or 24 if you are a 24-day advent calendar person.

-- When all the envelopes are made it’s time to decide how you want to hang them.
-I spray painted an old wooden hanger red and then hung my envelopes from this using the craft pegs and twine.
-Doing it this way enabled me to hang it easily on the back of boys bedroom doors.
+Step 3: When all the envelopes are made, decide how you want to hang them.
+I spray-painted an old wooden hanger red and then hung my envelopes from this using craft pegs and twine.
+Doing it this way enabled me to hang it easily on the back of the boys' bedroom doors.

 You can of course just hang them on the string like bunting.

-You may have noticed I have hung my numbered envelopes in a random order, that’s just a personal preference.
-For me, part of the fun of an advent calendar is hunting for the right day.
-Also in life, I generally err on the side of randomness rather than order and symmetry.
+You may have noticed I have hung my numbered envelopes in random order; that's just a personal preference.
+Part of the fun of an advent calendar is hunting for the right day.
+Also, in life, I generally err on the side of randomness rather than order and symmetry.

-If your a bit short of Christmas jokes the Telegraph compiled a list of the best 50.
+If you're a bit short of Christmas jokes, the Telegraph compiled a list of the best 50.

-With 3 boys in our home we have more than one advent calendar each one different.
-If you are looking for more ideas for DIY advent calendars you should check out my tin can upcyeld advent calendar or my jeans pocket handmade advent calender.
+With three boys in our home, we have more than one advent calendar, each one different.
+If you are looking for more ideas for DIY advent calendars, you should check out my tin can upcycled advent calendar or my jeans pocket handmade advent calendar.

 You might like some of my other Christmas crafts: